GraphQL Query Complexity Limitation

 In addition to the rate limit imposed on the API key, GraphQL requests must adhere to complexity limitations.
 Any extensive queries that surpass the complexity upper threshold will be declined.
 To pass query validation, GraphQL requests must satisfy the following two conditions:

-• Ensure that queries have a size of fewer than 50,000 fields.
+parameter to specify the maximum number of items to be returned in the response. - Ensure that queries have a size of fewer than 50,000 fields.
 Refer to the examples below for guidance on calculating query size.

 Example 1: List fields